Juheb-19/ai-customer-support-agent/README.md

 - **Next.js** admin dashboard starter for viewing conversations, assigning tickets, and editing responses.
 - **Sample bot connectors** (placeholders) for WhatsApp, Telegram, and Email.

-This is a starter skeleton designed to be pushed to your GitHub repo and iterated on.